-- Rubric 1.1: Based on the chosen California state indicator, how does the candidate select and analyze quantitative data sources across three years, identify patterns and/or trends related to equity, choose one student group, and relate their analysis to the school's vision, mission, and/or goals? - Rubric 1.2: How does the candidate collect and analyze a range of at least three qualitative data sources and explain their relation to quantitative data findings and the student group equity issue? - Rubric 1.3: How does the candidate conduct an equity gap analysis based on a California state indicator to inform their understanding of the equity issues for a student group?
+- Rubric 1.1: Based on the chosen California state indicator, how does the candidate select and analyze quantitative data sources across the three most recent years, identify patterns and/or trends related to equity, choose one student group, and relate their analysis to the school's vision, mission, and/or goals? - Rubric 1.2: How does the candidate collect and analyze a range of at least three qualitative data sources and explain their relation to quantitative data findings and the student group equity issue? - Rubric 1.3: How does the candidate conduct an equity gap analysis based on the chosen California state indicator to inform their understanding of the equity issues for a student group?